ptrscll/gdmate/docs/guides/python_package.md

 ## Basic directory structure ##

-The root directory conatins the usual basic repository files (`README.md`, `license.txt`, `.gitignore`), as well as the `setup.py` file for the package and some addiitonal setup files described below.
+The root directory contains the usual basic repository files (`README.md`, `license.txt`, `.gitignore`), as well as the `setup.py` file for the package and some additional setup files described below.
 The actual source code for the installable package resides in the `gdmate` directory, which has the same name as the repository so that the package will also be named `gdmate`.
 Additional directories contain material that isn't part of the installable source code, including documentation (`docs`), Jupyter Notebooks (`notebooks`), and tests (`tests`), which are each discussed below.

 Within the `gdmate` directory, the source code is contained within _modules_, which are individual `.py` files that each contain callable _functions_.
 These modules are organized into _packages_, which are directories containing multiple modules and an `__init__.py` file, which indicates that the modules should be treated together as a package.
 The principal package is `gdmate`, and each of the subdirectories (e.g. `analysis_modules`, `io`, etc.) are considered a _subpackage_ of gdmate.
 Each package/subpackage needs to be installed during package setup, and the package/subpackage structure is an important consideration for importing and namespaces wihen using the package.